Rick: Of all the gin joints, in all the towns, in all the world, she walks into mine.

 [at the bar, where Yvonne and a German officer are ordering drinks]

-French Officer Insulting Yvonne: [in French, to Yvonne] Say, you, you are not French to go with a German like this!
+French Officer Insulting Yvonne: [in French, to Yvonne] Say, you are French, yet you go out with a German like this!

 Yvonne: [in French] What are you butting in for?